petitnau/algoml/contracts/crowdfund/README.md

 }
 ```

-The function has five parameters:

-* `start_date`: the first round in which users can donate
-* `end_date`: the last round in which users can donate, after which users can claim / reclaim the funds
-* `fund_close_date`: the first round in which the creator can close the contract and collect all the non-reclaimed funds if the goal was not reached
-* `goal`: the goal that must be reached for the `receiver` to collect the donated funds
-* `receiver`: the receiver of the donated funds (if the goal is reached)

-The function initializes `total_funds` to 0 and the rest of the global state with its parameters.
+The constructor initializes `total_funds` to 0, and the rest of the global variables to the corresponding actual parameters.

-The `Create` modifier implies that this function constructs the contract, and thus, can be called only from the creator of the contract.
+The `Create` modifier means that the function constructs the contract, and thus can be called only from the contract creator.

 ### Opting in

-Before users can donate, they must first opt into the contract.
-When users opt into a contract the local variables are allocated in the user account, so that the contract can maintain how much every single user donates.
+Before users can donate, they must opt into the contract.
+When users opt into a contract, the local variables are allocated in the user account, so that the contract can record the amount of individual donations.

 ```java
 OptIn optin() {
 	loc.donated_amount = 0
 }
 ```
-The optin function takes no parameters and initializes the amount donated by the caller to 0.
+The `optin` function takes no parameters, and initializes the amount donated by the caller to 0.

-The `OptIn` modifier allocates space on the caller account for the local state variables.
+The `OptIn` modifier means that space for the local state variables is allocated on the caller account.

 ### Donating funds

-Users that have opted into the contract must be able to donate funds during the donate round window, while being sure that, if the goal is not reached, they will be able to get their donated funds back.
+Users that have opted into the contract must be able to donate funds during the donate round window, while being sure that, if the goal is not reached, they will be able to get their funds back.

 ```java
 @round (glob.start_date, glob.end_date)